 Rarely does an issue invoke more interest from so many Idahoans and people across the nation than the issue of immigration reform and border security.

-- Third, our guest worker programs must assure that American citizens have the first right to access available jobs.
+Fourth, our guest worker programs must assure that American citizens have the first right to access available jobs.
 There is significant debate about whether American citizens are losing U.S. jobs to workers from other countries.
 However, this debate can be resolved by assuring that any jobs made available in a guest worker program are first available to U.S. workers.
 Manageable ways to assure this have already been identified.

-- Fourth, an efficient and workable guest worker program must be developed that will provide employers with a reliable, verifiable and legal system to identify guest workers who are legally in the country.
+Fifth, an efficient and workable guest worker program must be developed that will provide employers with a reliable, verifiable and legal system to identify guest workers who are legally in the country.

-I remain committed to the enactment of sound immigration policy.
+Nonetheless, I remain committed to the enactment of sound immigration policy.
 I understand the urgency expressed by many to enact a federal response to address our nation’s immigration and border security needs.
-However, realizing the significant impact of legislation of this magnitude, I will continue to press for not just a temporary fix, but a solid solution that will secure our nation’s borders, not provide incentives for further illegal immigration through rewarding illegal entry, provide Americans with the first right to access available jobs, and enable an efficient and workable guest worker program.
+However, realizing the significant impact of legislation of this magnitude, I will continue to press for a solid solution that will secure our nation’s borders, not provide incentives for further illegal immigration through rewarding illegal entry, provide Americans with the first right to access available jobs, and enable an efficient and workable guest worker program.

 Please rest assured that I will continue to work with my colleagues in Congress and all Idahoans to find sensible solutions to the challenges we face with regard to immigration.

 A fundamental cornerstone of our Constitution is the inherent checks and balances between the branches of government.
 Each acts as a check on the others to ensure no single individual or institution can accumulate undue powers.
 Actions that seek to challenge this balance undermine the founding principles of our federal system.